goldingn/mosmicrosim/README.md

 - [x] Import NicheMapR and set up package
 - [x] Write a shim for functions like `NicheMapR::microclimate()` to enable incorporation of other sources of climate timeseries data
+- [ ] Write functions to read in sources of climate data used in NicheMapR
 - [ ] Streamline simulation of microclimate components *not* including local water surface area, and water and air temperature, and humidity
 - [ ] Implement simulation of local water surface area, and water and